-- Divide the participants into smaller groups of 8-10. - Give each group a case study. - Ask each group to discuss on the following: - What will happen to the body of the person who has undergone such a situation? - If we personally go through something like this, what will be the impact on our mind? - Do you think any person who has undergone this experience will trust another person? - Ask each group to make brief presentation.
+- Divide the participants into smaller groups of 8-10 - Give each group a case study - Ask each group to discuss on the following: - what will happen to the body of the person who has undergone such a situation? - If you will go through such an experience, how will be your mind ? - Do you think any person who has undergone this experience will trust another person? - Ask each group to make brief presentation